 In addition to ongoing technical assistance at the community level, the Community Assistance Team also engages in specialized initiatives to further community and state policy needs.

 Many of these initiatives have involved working with a variety of partner agencies.
-We’ve collaborated with the Attorney General’s Office, the state Department of Housing and Community Development (DHCD), other quasi-government offices, nonprofits and regional planning agencies.
+We’ve collaborated with the Attorney General’s Office, the state Executive Office of Housing and Livable Communities (EOHLC), other quasi-government offices, nonprofits and regional planning agencies.

-In 2014, MHP brought together municipal, non-profit and state partners to address issues and challenges observed in rural communities, especially related to housing opportunities.
+MHP regularly brings together municipal, non-profit and state partners to address issues and challenges observed in rural communities, especially related to housing opportunities.
 MHP conducted a listening tour across the state in rural regions, organized leaders in rural areas, reviewed existing literature and data, and researched best practices and policies from other states to come up with six recommendations.

 These publications explain how communities can use receivership and other resources to develop a step-by-step strategy to assess the health of their neighborhoods, define and quantify particular problems, and develop and implement specific strategies to combat disinvestment to stabilize properties and neighborhoods.